April 22 is Earth Day.

 • Plan an Earth Day celebration and invite guest speakers.

-• Learn how to recycle in your classroom and Cuyahoga County.
+• Learn how to recycle at home, in the classroom, and at work in Cuyahoga County.
+Familiarize yourself with our tips to recycle right.

 • Carry a reusable water bottle.